CSC207-UofT/course-project-optimistic-newts/phase0/walkthrough.md

 make user "name" "password"

 In this scenario, the user should change "name" to a username they would like to use and "password" to a password they would like to use.
-The CliMain class runs the main method which first creates a CliDriver object to be used to create a Controller object.
-The CliDriver takes inputs and passes them to the Controller class which validates the input name and password and calls the UserManager interactor to create a new User object with the given name and password.
+The CliMain class runs the main method which first creates a CliDriver object to be used to create a Controller object, at which point the controller.run() method is run.
+The CliDriver takes inputs and passes them to the Controller which validates the input name and password and calls the UserManager interactor to create a new User object with the given name and password.

 Now that a new profile has been created, they can log in using the terminal and using the command:

 login "name" "password"

 Where "name" and "password" are the same as what they set it to earlier.
-The CliDriver object takes the input and passes it to the Controller class.
+The CliDriver takes the input and passes it to the Controller.
 Once again, the Controller validates the input by the user which then uses the UserManager interactor to log in to the created User object from earlier.

 Then the user can log out of the system by using the terminal and command:

 logout "name"

-The CliDriver object takes the input and passes it to the Controller class.
-The Controller class validates the input by the user and then uses the UserManager interactor to log out of the User object.
+The CliDriver takes the input and passes it to the Controller.
+The Controller validates the input by the user and then uses the UserManager interactor to log out of the User object.